 “Hard?
 Rigid?”
 I tried to guess.

 “What about elastic?”
-He suggested artfully, making one of his freshly cut stones tremble like a chord of violin.
+He suggested artfully, making one of his freshly cut stones tremble like a chord of a violin.

 This is how my interview with the acclaimed sculptor who makes sound out of stones started.
 I immediately understood it wasn’t going to be the usual Q&A session: “I can’t answer your questions,” he revealed from the beginning, “otherwise I’ll kill all the magic that Nature has created around the stones.”